SvetimFM/Promptimizer/README.md

 ### License

-Promptimizer is open source and available under LICENSE.
+Promptimizer is open source and available under Apache 2.0.

 ### Acknowledgements